WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/design.md

 Adjustments shall be made based on user feedback to enhance usability.
 * Voter feedback
   * Once voter feedback has been submitted, the feedback will be sent to the developers
+  * Depending upon the state of the project, the feedback will be implemented to the project

 **Requirement 13.1**
 The system shall be tested under high user loads to confirm its ability to handle multiple concurrent users.